radupotop/mailboxdb/README.md

-# mailboxdb
+# Mailboxdb

-Fetch emails from mailbox and store them in a db.
+Fetch emails from a mailbox and store them in a db.
 Attachments are extracted and stored as separate files for simplified browsing and space efficiency.